 An article in The Daily Mail.co.uk published 8 June, 2013 says "Sweet temptation: New research has found that high-fructose corn syrup has similar effects on the brain as addictive drugs like cocaine."

-No wonder so many of us feel addicted to it!
+It's my understanding that most sugars and sweeteners have this effect on the brain.
+No wonder so many of us feel addicted to

 Apart from some of the obvious ones, the top offenders are: